deval17/breaking-bad-cast/README.md

-This project lists out all the major character of the famous breaking bad cast using the api: https://breakingbadapi.com/documentation
+This project lists out all the major character of the famous breaking bad cast in a very interesting way.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I have used the api: https://breakingbadapi.com/documentation This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts